Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 A semi modular PSU sits between the two extremes.

-Essential cables like the 24-pin motherboard and CPU power cables are fixed.
+Essential cables, such as the 24-pin motherboard and CPU power cables, are fixed in place.
 Optional cables, such as PCIe and SATA, are removable.

 Why Semi Modular PSUs Are Popular